Pints, Pounds, & Pâté

 Ok, so I've slammed summer.
 Hands down, the best time to visit Colonial Williamsburg is in the spring.
 Starting in March, the weather is absolutely to die for, the flowers are blooming, and the humidity hasn't set in yet.
 Fall is less crowded (avoid W&M move-in days!!), and of course, Christmas time is lovely!

-Tulips in Colonial Williamsburg (stock)
+Things to Do in Colonial Williamsburg

-Naturally, the capital of Colonial Virginia's surrounding region has many historic offerings as well!
+• Naturally, the capital of Colonial Virginia's surrounding region has many historic offerings as well!
 Beyond Williamsburg, I'd recommend:

 • Yorktown: Site of the decisive battle of the American Revolution, and a cute little town!
 Visit the Carrot Tree Kitchens for lunch while you're in Yorktown.